BEFORE

 It is

-possible that a “normal life” maximizes human existence, a normal life that is
+describe in our book actually maximizes human existence, a normal life that is

 the result of millions of years of human biologic and environmental